Regis Philbin: Early work

 In his earliest show business work, Philbin was a page at The Tonight Show in 1955.
-Later he wrote for Los Angeles-based talk-show host Tom Duggan and nervously filled in one night when the hard-drinking Duggan failed to arrive.
+Later he wrote for Los Angeles–based talk-show host Tom Duggan and nervously filled in one night when the hard-drinking Duggan failed to arrive.
 Philbin soon got a job at KCOP as assistant news editor to Baxter Ward, and when the station's sportscaster did not arrive one day, Philbin filled in.
-In 1957, Regis left his job at KCOP, Los Angeles, to make his fortune in New York City.
+In 1957, Regis left his job in Los Angeles and returned to New York City.
 His replacement at KCOP was George Van Valkenburg.
 He also was an announcer on The Tonight Show in 1962.

 His first talk show was The Regis Philbin Show in 1961 on KOGO-TV (now KGTV) in San Diego. after serving as news anchor for the station.
 For budget reasons, he had no writing staff, so he began each show with what became his hallmark, the "host chat" segment influenced by Jack Paar, where he engaged his audience (and later his co-host) in discussions about his life and the day's events.
 In 1964, Westinghouse Broadcasting picked up Philbin's talk show for national syndication in the late night time slot (replacing Steve Allen).
 That Regis Philbin Show failed to attract many stations and Westinghouse replaced Philbin with Merv Griffin in 1965.

 Talk shows

-In 1964, Philbin hosted That Regis Philbin Show, a nationally syndicated show for Westinghouse Broadcasting replacing The Steve Allen Show after Steve Allen refused to renew his contract.
+In 1964, Philbin hosted That Regis Philbin Show, a nationally syndicated show for Westinghouse Broadcasting replacing The Steve Allen Show after Steve Allen returned to New York to replace Garry Moore as host of CBS-TV's I've Got a Secret.
 The audience did not accept Philbin as a replacement for Allen's zany antics and the appearance lasted slightly more than four months because of dismal ratings, especially compared to Johnny Carson in the same time slot.
 Nevertheless, Philbin has cited Carson as an influence.